phuvio/fairness_project/README.md

 # Fairness project

-Fairness project for the University of Helsinki
+This is a project work for the University of Helsinki course Thrustworthy Machine Learning.

 Dataset: Bangladeshi University Students Mental Health